nderscore/runty/website/docs/api.md

 ### Returns

 *   `any`
-    * Should return some scalar or object value.
+    * The resulting value.
+    * This may be used as a condition, as an argument to another function, or inserted into a template as a value.